Jack the Dog

 Jack the Dog is a 2001 American comedy-drama film, written and directed by Bobby Roth and starring Néstor Carbonell, Barbara Williams, Barry Newman, and Anthony LaPaglia.
 The film premiered at the Sundance Film Festival on January 22, 2001, and was released on DVD in the United States by Rivercoast Films on August 12, 2008.
 A sequel, Manhood, was released in 2003.

 Plot

-Serial womanizer Jack (Néstor Carbonell) settles down with Faith (Barbara Williams), but when the marriage falls apart due to Jack's desire for women, he has to share custody of their son, Sam (Andrew J. Ferchland).
+Serial womanizer Jack settles down with Faith, but when the marriage falls apart due to Jack's desire for women, he has to share custody of their son, Sam.
 Living with Sam makes Jack slowly change his thinking and way of life.